 Getting Ready to Leave the Hospital

-You will be told in advance what day you’re likely to be discharged from the hospital.
-Most patients are discharged by 11:00 am.
+Your healthcare provider will let you know what day you’re likely to be discharged from the hospital.
+Most people are discharged by 11:00 am.

 Your incisions (surgical cuts) may be closed with staples.
 If you go home before the staples are removed, your doctor or nurse will tell you when to make an appointment to have them taken out.